A New Tower on the Block – The PerformancePSU Review

-Installation was not as smooth as I would have liked but that’s to be expected with such a huge piece of cooling kit.
+Installation was not as smooth as I would have liked but that’s to be expected with such a huge piece of a cooling kit.
 Thankfully I did not face any clearance issues when installing the Okeanos tower in our Fractal Design Arc XL, with a little perseverance I managed to get this huge cooler installed.

 My only real complaint trying to install this CPU cooler was when it come to the fans.
 The Okeanos only just about had enough clearance as it is, trying to get those clips to secure in such a tight space was not a straight forward task.
-Despite this small detail it was still reasonably easy to install and looks fantastic when is installed.
+Despite this small detail, it was still reasonably easy to install and looks fantastic when is installed.

 We are going to be using our trusted Intel Skylake test bed which has proven to give a wide variety of hardware a considerable workout.